mongodb/docs/source/reference/javascript.rst

    database itself.
 This approach features better index utilization, if you do not need to easily jump to a specific page.

-.. function:: snapshot()
+.. function:: cursor.snapshot()

-   Append the :func:`snapshot()` method to the :func:`find()` query to toggle the "snapshot" mode.
-This ensures that the query will not miss any documents and return no duplicates, when other operations modify objects while the query runs.
-Snapshot mode only affects documents modified documents, not inserted or removed documents.
+   Append the :func:`snapshot()` method to a cursor to toggle the "snapshot" mode.
+This ensures that the query will not miss any documents and return no duplicates, even if other operations modify objects while the query runs.
+Note that :func:`snapshot()` must be applied to the cursor before retrieving any documents from the database.

-   Queries with results of less than 1 megabyte are effectively snapshotted.
+   Queries with results of less than 1 megabyte are effectively implicitly snapshotted.

-.. function:: sort()
+.. function:: cursor.sort(sort)

+   :param sort: A document whose fields specify the attributes on which to sort the result set.

-   Append the :func:`sort()` method to the :func:`find()`" queries to control the order that the query returns matching documents.
+   Append the :func:`sort()` method to a cursor to control the order in which the query returns matching documents.
+For each field in the sort document, if the field's corresponding value is positive, then the query results are returned in ascending order for that attribute; if the field's corresponding value is negative, then query results are returned in descending order.
+Note that :func:`sort()` must be applied to the cursor before retrieving any documents from the database.

    Consider the following example:

    .. code-block:: javascript